 We are supporting a couple of charities on our route through Africa.
 Feel free to donate a couple of quid to one or other, or even better, both.

 It’s not known what has caused the condition but in Sarah’s case, we are pretty sure it was a result of a virus.
-It is also known as called ‘cryptogenic fibrosing alveolitis’ – (CFA).
+It is also known as called ‘Cryptogenic Fibrosing Alveolitis’ – (CFA).

-IPF is one of the less common lung diseases and is most common in people over 50.
+IPF is one of the less common lung diseases but is most common in people over 50.
 People may need treatment for the rest of their lives.
 This is because IPF is suppressed rather than cured, therefore, we hope to raise money to do our bit of help towards the on-going research needed to understand the disease more and perhaps one day find a cure.

 Friends have told us that the work Water Aid have provided has produced amazing results for the local communities.